-Students may specialize in one of the four fields (see tables below) if the following requirements are fulfilled:
+Students may specialize in one of the four fields (see below table) if the following requirements are fulfilled:

-- 1. Complete at least 4 Elective Subjects (8 credits) in the field. - 2.
-The supervisor must be affiliated with the field.
+- 1. Completed at least 4 Elective Subjects (8 credits) in the field (see Subject List on page 68) - 2.
+The supervisor must be affiliated in the field. (see 3-4 Seminars for more information)